SangWookKo/Genetic-Algorithm2/README.md

 ```
 library(GA)
-# dfs
-*sdfs * sdfsdf

 Type 'citiation("GA")' for citing this R package in publications.
 ```

+## Function optimisation in one dimension